How to Get Featured in Premium Media (Pitching, Relationships & Timing)

 Media coverage should not be treated as an isolated activity.
 It must be integrated with the brand’s overall strategy to create a cohesive narrative.

 Consistency across channels ensures that the brand’s message remains clear.
-The tone, visuals, and narrative should align across all touchpoints, reinforcing the same perception.

 PR is not a standalone effort.